mooltipass/.github/profile/README.md

 - Multiple <a href="https://github.com/mooltipass/extension">browser extensions</a> (Chrome, Firefox, Edge, Opera) for easy credentials storage & recall
 - A <a href="https://github.com/mooltipass/moolticute">cross-plaform user interface</a>, for easy management of the physical device features and database
 - A <a href="https://github.com/mooltipass/moolticute">cross-platform software daemon</a>, serving as an interface between device and software clients
 - An <a href="https://github.com/raoulh/mc-agent">SSH agent</a>, providing password-less SSH authentication using a Mooltipass device
-- A <a href="https://github.com/oSquat/mooltipy">python library</a> to recall credentials stored on the Mooltipass
+- A <a href="https://github.com/rsrdesarrollo/moolticutepy/">python library</a> to talk to the Mooltipass through Moolticute
 - A <a href="https://github.com/raoulh/mc-cli">command line tool written in go</a> to interact with the Mooltipass device

 # Mooltipass Current Status and Future Goals